YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 (same as a grouping).
 However, it can also reference nodes in other classes using a 'class path'.

-The actual data node bindings are done with the :ref:`uses-class-stmt`.
+Example:

 Class Path String
 ~~~~~~~~~~~~~~~~~~~

 A plain 'path', 'must' or 'when' expression is always
 relative to the 'root' node.
-These path strings are
+Class path strings are
-not relative to the class root.
+not relative to the document root.
+Instead they are
+relative to the specified class reference point.

+-  Use the :ref:`classref-stmt` in the :ref:`class-stmt`
+   to declare the reference point.
+-  Use the :ref:`bind-classref-stmt` in the :ref:`uses-class-stmt`
+   to bind the reference point to the schema tree.

 Since a class root is a real data node the 'uses-class'
 statement can be placed anywhere with consistent predictable